 Tom Huggins, Founder, General Manager

 Tom Huggins is the founder and major shareholder of Eola Hills Wine Cellars.
 A true family businessman, Tom has been blessed to share in his success with his brother Jim, former head of Vineyard Operations, for over 30 years as well as his parents Clara and Bill prior to their passing.
-Today, his daughter Kylie and son Brett make up the sales team and work to carry the legacy of Eola Hills into the future.
 In his semi-retirement, he looks forward to focusing on the further development of the Legacy Estate property as well as continuing to host Eola’s renowned sports trips and international tours.

 At the age of thirteen, Steve began his wine making career with a neighbor’s grapes, a 5-gallon bucket, and that neighbor’s tales of homemade wine.
 Steve’s project soon became the delight of his parents, who gladly partook in the results of his experiment and further encouraged his education.